confar/Django-Task-Manager/README.md

 # Django-Task-Manager
-Task manager for group with filters, authorization and email notification updates written in database.
+Task manager for group of users with filters, authorization and email notification updates written in database.

 Written in Django 1.11